WebAhead12/Tic-Tac-Toe/README.md

 ## Features
 - Tic Tac Toe game
 - X/O with different icons that you can change
-- refresh button to reset whenever you want
+- Refresh button to reset whenever you want

 ## WireFrame
 ### HomePage: